shntnu/cytomining-hackathon-wiki/6_visualize/matlab_pipeline/README.md

 #####Compare Corr and EMD
 As a direct comparison of the pairwise correlation distance matrix and the pairwise EMD matrix, a scatter plot between the two is shown below.
+The two distance matrices agree well with each other, as both are derived based on the probability distributions in SPADE.
+In this example, although EMD takes into account the SPADE tree structure, it did not out perform correlation distance.
+In other datasets, it has been observed that EMD coupled with SPADE can be beneficial.
 <img src="https://cloud.githubusercontent.com/assets/18299367/15306771/7a64d07a-1b9b-11e6-8ddf-8074fedbf07a.png" width="500">

+NOTE: one can imagine pairwise distance derived from the PCA or tSNE visualizations.
+However, additional methodology is needed to define distance between two empirical distributions (represented by two sets of points), perhaps kernel-based density estimation combined with KL divergence.